JMeyer0101/StudyGroupApp/README.md

 2.1 Current “System”

 Currently study groups are formed when students are presented with opportunity to introduce, meet, or talk with one another.
-Therefore, these are informally formed by an individual’s desire to have a group dedicated to do so.
+Therefore, these are informally created by an individual’s desire to have a group dedicated to studying.

 2.2 Actors